Sergey-Nag/meeting-planning-calendar/README.md

 ![calendar page](/doc-img/12-new-event-button.png)

-You'll moved to create event page where need to fill out the data:
+You'll move on to the create event page where need to fill out the data:

 ![calendar page](/doc-img/13-new-event-page.png)